Quick Answer

 | Verification timing | Leave room in go-live timing for review delays | Reviews can take up to 24 hours |

 Then confirm that identity fields reconcile across the contract entity name, Stripe business profile, payout destination owner, and QuickBooks invoice identity.
 Check country setup before Stripe activation, since account country cannot be changed once activated.
-Mark any open legal or tax question as "Add current requirement after verification" and route it to manual review.
+Route any open legal or tax question to manual review until the current requirement is verified from official or source records.
 Also leave room in your go-live timing for verification delays, since reviews can take up to 24 hours.

 Do not try to patch Layer 1 mismatches with more automation.
 Use Zapier Filters to hard-stop when required identity conditions fail.
 Use Paths to route uncertain records to review instead of pushing them into invoices, payouts, or filings.
 For a related operations view, see Choosing Embedded Finance for Freelance Platforms With an Operations-First Scorecard.